browserengineering/book/book/embeds.md

         # ...
 ```

-Then when processing the body body, check for the `content-type` header, which
+Then when processing the response body, check for the `content-type` header,
-will tell the browser how to decode the body of the HTTP response.
-I discussed
+which will tell the browser how to decode that part of the HTTP response.
+I
-this header briefly in [Chapter 1](/http.html#the-servers-response), where I
+discussed this header briefly in [Chapter 1](/http.html#the-servers-response),
-noted that HTML web page responses have a value of `text/html` for this header.
+where I noted that HTML web page responses have a value of `text/html` for this
-This value is a [MIME type][mime-type].
-MIME stands for Multipurpose Internet
+header.
+This value is a [MIME type][mime-type], which stands for Multipurpose
-Mail Extensions, and was originally intended for enumerating all of the
+Internet Mail Extensions, and was originally intended for enumerating all of the
 acceptable data formats for email attachments.^[Most email these days is
 actually HTML, and is encoded with the `text/html` MIME type.
 Gmail, for
 example, by default uses this format, but can be put in a "plain text mode"